CCTC-team/CCTC_REDCap_Docker/README.md

 # Creating Users
 Login to the database through MYSQL Workbench and run the SQL in CreateUsers.sql Username and Password for the database: root
+This SQL creates 3 users (test_user, test_user2, test_admin) all having the same password: Testing123

 # Upgrading REDCap:
-1. Keep the redcap version folder redcap_vxx.x.xx in the 'www' folder.
+1. Download the REDCap installation file from the community page.
+(Choose Upgrade.zip file for the version you want to upgrade to).
+Unzip it and copy the contents of 'redcap' folder (i.e., redcap_vxx.x.xx folder) into the 'www' folder.
 2. Open the browser, go to 'Control Center' and press the upgrade button or type the following in the browser: